 Easily accessible resources & information

-OK, this sounds a bit nebulous, but it is by far the simplest tricks of my favorite things about Asana.
+OK, this may sound a bit nebulous but stay with me, it is by far the simplest of the tricks of my favorite things about Asana.

 If you’re building a business online there’s information you need over and over again when creating content.